 Negligence refers to a failure to exercise the level of care that a reasonably prudent person would under similar circumstances.
 Negligence has four elements:

-- Duty of Care: An obligation to take reasonable steps to prevent harm to others, such as the duty to follow traffic laws.
+- Duty of Care: An obligation to take reasonable steps to prevent harm to others, such as the duty to follow traffic laws

-- Causation: The direct link between the breach and the injury caused.
+- Causation: The direct link between the breach and the injury caused

-- Damages: The actual harm or injury suffered by the affected party.
+- Damages: The actual harm or injury suffered by the affected party

 If you believe negligence was involved, you should contact an attorney to discuss legal action.
 Other parties may be liable for your damages, like medical costs, pain and suffering, and more.
-In fact, most truck crashes are caused by negligence, so it makes sense to call an attorney to review your potential next steps.
+In fact, most truck crashes are caused by negligence, so it makes sense for an attorney to review your potential next steps.

 These are some common examples of negligence in truck accident cases: